jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 	veor q1, q2, q3 // no scalar
 ```

-deinterleaving loads (`vld40.32`) behave like regular loads but have 4 cycle result latency (all loaded registers have same latency)
+deinterleaving loads (`vld40.32`, `vld41.8` etc.) behave like regular loads but have 4 cycle result latency (all loaded registers have same latency)

 ### vector scatetr/gather